mpusz/wg21-papers/src/3045R5_quantities_and_units_library.md

 |          `sqrt(A)` or `pow<1, 2>(A)`          |            `power<A, 1, 2>`             |
 | `sqrt({identity})` or `pow<1, 2>({identity})` |              `{identity}`               |

-### Simplifying the resulting expression templates
+### Simplifying the resulting symbolic expressions

-To limit the length and improve the readability of generated types, there are many rules to simplify the resulting expression template.
+To limit the length and improve the readability of generated types, there are many rules to simplify the resulting symbolic expression.

 1. **Ordering**